 Pets have a special way of showing unconditional love and uplifting spirits, no matter what the circumstances.
 Interaction with animals can lower blood pressure, reduce stress, and ease physical or emotional pain.
-Hope’s volunteer pets are reviewed prior to acceptance into the pet visitor program.
+Hope’s volunteer pets are reviewed before acceptance into the program.
 Whether at home, a facility, or in a Hope Care Center, volunteer pets create smiles, laughter, and peace of mind for all involved.

 Help for People with Pets